sfsu-joseo/CSC645/labs/lab2/README.md

 # Lab #2: TCP Client Socket

 In this lab, students will learn how to create a TCP client socket.
-Please follow the instructions provided in this lab carefully.

-The file provide in this lab has been partially implemented by your instructor.
+Please read the instructions provided in this lab carefully.
+The file provided in this lab has been partially implemented by your instructor.
 Your job in this lab is to implement only the parts marked as TODO.

 ## Useful hints to follow in this lab